 WSJ reporter arrested in Russia formally charged with espionage

-The White House has listed the reporter as ‘wrongfully detained’
+The White House has listed the reporter as “wrongfully detained”

 Related video: Watch: Russian military blogger handed statue moments before cafe explosion